The whining starts before breakfast. It rapidly escalates to full-blown screaming, and we never know how long it will last.

 How many things have been thrown and need to be cleaned up?
 Is anything broken?
 Our nervous systems now shot (especially my highly sensitive one), we may or may not continue with our learning rhythm for the day.
 It depends on whether or not we can pick up the pieces–literally and emotionally.

-“Hi, my name is Jamie, and I homeschool a child with anger issues.”
+“Hi, my name is Jamie, and I am homeschooling an angry child.”

 I didn’t realize it for the longest time.
 I thought that we were just dealing with typical developmental stages that would eventually work themselves out.